 Why this is important

-Peer workers provide an expertise drawn from their own experience, and provide hope and model recovery for others who are mentally unwell.
+Peer workers provide expertise drawn from their own experience, give hope and act as role models for recovery for others who are mentally unwell.

-People with lived experience of mental illness fulfil many roles across the mental health system, including management, education and research positions, as well as peer consumer and carer supports.
+People with lived experience of mental illness work in many roles, including management, education and research positions, as well as peer consumer and carer support.

-Providing an accurate picture of the size of the NSW peer workforce is not straightforward.
-The data reported herein follows the national standards for reporting in accordance with the National Minimum Data Set for the Mental Health Establishments (MHE) data.
-However, the MHE collection under-reports the peer workforce due to there being no consistent national award arrangements for peer workers, with many being employed as educators or managers which are difficult to distinguish in national reporting.
+Getting an accurate picture of the number of NSW peer workers is not simple.
+The data reported here follows national standards for reporting according to the National Minimum Data Set for the Mental Health Establishments (MHE).
+However, the MHE collection doesn’t capture all peer workers due to there being no consistent national award for peer workers, with many being employed as educators or managers, roles that are difficult to identify in national reporting.

-It is important to note that NSW Health maintains a regular manual collection which suggests that the rate reported here are under-estimates.
+NSW Health keeps a regular manual record of peer worker numbers in addition to numbers shared here.
 Advice from the NSW Ministry of Health indicates that in 2016 there were 63.4 Full Time Equivalent (FTE) peer workers employed in NSW public mental health services.
 This number has increased to 100 FTE in 2018.
-Any generalisation from the following results should therefore be treated with caution.
+Any generalisation from the following data should therefore be avoided.